Energy-Efficient Resource Allocation for PA Distortion-Aware M-MIMO OFDM System: EE Optimization Algorithm

 belongs to the set $\{\left\lfloor M_C \right\rfloor, \left\lceil M_C \right\rceil\}$. \end{prop} \begin{proof} Since EE(M) is unimodal, there exists a unique maximizer $M_c \in \mathcal{R}$ of the continuous relaxation.
 By definition of unimodality, EE(M) is strictly increasing for $M<M_c$ and strictly decreasing for $M>M_c$ Hence, among all integers less than $M_c$, the maximum is attained at $\left\lfloor M_C \right\rfloor$ and among all integers greater than $M_c$, the maximum is attained at $\left\lceil M_C \right\rceil$.
 Therefore, the global optimal integer solution must belong to the set $\{\left\lfloor M_C \right\rfloor, \left\lceil M_C \right\rceil\}$ \end{proof}

 \begin{remark}

 Observe that the function $EE(M)$ is non-convex due to the non-convexity of \eqref{eq: datarate2}, as well as due to the fractional form of the objective function.
-Although it has been shown analytically in Appendix \ref{sec:proof_lemma_3} that $f_M(M) \to +\infty$ as $M \to K^+$, whereas $f_M(M)\to 0^-$ as $M\to+\infty$, the behavior between these extreme points cannot be determined in closed-form.
-Despite this, extensive numerical evidence under diverse representative system parameters consistently shows that $EE(M)$ monotonically increases up to $M_c$ and decreases thereafter, strongly suggesting a single maximum and supporting the use of Proposition \ref{prop1} for selecting $M^*$.
+Although it has been shown via Lemma \ref{lem:root_find_M} that $f_M(M) \to +\infty$ as $M \to K^+$, whereas $f_M(M)\to 0^-$ as $M\to+\infty$, the behavior between these extreme points cannot be determined in closed-form.
+Despite this, extensive numerical evidence under diverse representative system parameters (Fig. \ref{fig:unimodal_EE}) consistently shows that $EE(M)$ monotonically increases up to $M_c$ and decreases thereafter, strongly suggesting a single maximum and supporting the use of Proposition \ref{prop1} for selecting $M^*$. \end{remark}

-This is exemplified in Fig. \ref{fig:unimodal_EE}, where EE(M) was plotted over $M$ while varying other parameters. \end{remark}